GlacioHack/geoutils/benchmarks/README.md

 ## Organization

-- `workflows/` defines deterministic inputs, operation methods, calculation engines, chunk strategies, execution modes and result computation shared by every suite (ASV benchmark + large data tests),
+- `workflows/registry.py` lists operation methods, calculation engines, chunk strategies and supported execution modes,
+- `workflows/runner.py` prepares files and computes complete outputs shared by ASV and large data tests; focused workflows such as `grouped_reference.py` and `variography.py` prepare arrays for individual comparisons,
 - `asv_suite/operations.py` measures operations without a dedicated scaling comparison at one fixed configuration,
-- `asv_suite/comparisons.py` defines one-axis comparisons and generates their valid ASV cases and classes, with fixed Numba worker checks and the GDAL CLI kept as a separate external reference,
+- `asv_suite/comparisons.py` defines one-axis comparisons and generates their valid ASV cases and classes, with fixed Numba worker checks and GDAL CLI/Flox kept as separate external references,
+- `asv_suite/variography.py` measures raster and point pair sampling, reduction of prepared pairs and complete variograms,
 - `asv_suite/render_results.py` renders the raw measurements into method, engine, strategy and execution-mode comparisons and the two concise graphics used by the documentation,
 - `gdal_comparison/` contains the GDAL CLI equivalent operations for performance comparison,